James Chuter-Ede, Baron Chuter-Ede1

 Stanley Clinton Clinton-Davis, Baron Clinton-Davies1

 M, #191139, b.
-6 December 1928
+6 December 1928, d.
+11 June 2023

 Stanely Clinton-Davis, Baron Clinton-Davis 2

-Stanley Clinton Clinton-Davis, Baron Clinton-Davies was baptised with the name of Stanley Clinton Davis.3 He was educated at Hackney Downs School, England.3 He was educated at Mercers' School, England.3 He graduated from King's College London, London, England, in 1950 with a Bachelor of Law (LL.B.).3 He was a practising solicitor in 1953.3 He held the office of Mayor of Hackney between 1968 and 1969.3 He held the office of Member of Parliament (M.P.)
-(Labour) for Hackney Central between 1970 and 1983.3 He held the office of Parliamentary Under-Secretary of State, Department of Trade between 1974 and 1979.3 He was decorated with the Grand Cross, Order of Leopold II of Belgium in 1990.3 On 1990 his name was legally changed to Stanley Clinton Clinton-Davis by Deed Poll.3 He was created Baron Clinton-Davies, of Hackney in the London Borough of Hackney [U.K. Life Peer] on 8 May 1990.1 He was invested as a Fellow, Royal Society of Arts (F.R.S.A.) in 1992.3
+He was given the name of Stanley Clinton Davis at birth.3 He was educated at Hackney Downs School, EnglandG.3 He was educated at Mercers' School, EnglandG.3 He graduated from King's College London, London, EnglandG, in 1950 with a Bachelor of Laws (LL.B.)3 He was a practising solicitor in 1953.3 He held the office of Mayor of Hackney between 1968 and 1969.3 He held the office of Member of Parliament (M.P.)
+(Labour) for Hackney Central between 1970 and 1983.3 He held the office of Parliamentary Under-Secretary of State, Department of Trade between 1974 and 1979.3 In 1990 his name was legally changed to Stanley Clinton Clinton-Davis by Deed Poll.3 He was awarded the Grand Cross, Order of Leopold II of Belgium in 1990.3 He was created Baron Clinton-Davies, of Hackney in the London Borough of Hackney [U.K. Life Peer] on 8 May 1990.1 He was appointed Fellow, Royal Society of Arts (F.R.S.A.) in 1992.3

 Children of Stanley Clinton Clinton-Davis, Baron Clinton-Davies and Frances Jane Lucas